argoproj-labs/hera/docs/getting-started/walk-through/steps.md

 w.create()
 ```

-Remember any parallel steps will run indeterminately within the context, so `parallel-1`, `parallel-2` and `parallel-3` could
+Remember any parallel steps will run indeterminately within the context, so `parallel-1`, `parallel-2` and `parallel-3`
-run in any order, but `pre-parallel` will always run before the parallel steps and `post-parallel` will run after *all* the
+could run in any order, but `pre-parallel` will always run before the parallel steps and `post-parallel` will run after
-parallel steps have completed.
+*all* the parallel steps have completed.

 ## `when` Clauses

-Examples of `when` clauses can be found throughout the examples, such as
+A `when` clause specifies the conditions under which the step or task will run.
+Examples of `when` clauses can be found
-[the Argo coinflip example](../../examples/workflows/upstream/coinflip.md).
-They specify conditions under which the step or task
+throughout the examples, such as [the Argo coinflip example](../../examples/workflows/upstream/coinflip.md).
-will run.

 If we consider features offered by Hera along with what we've learned about parameters and parallel steps, we
 can form a Workflow with identical behaviour to the upstream coinflip, but using only Python scripts and syntactic sugar